 The short answer is “probably, yes.”

 Omega Cure is a unique, fresh, full-spectrum (non-skimmed) cod liver oil.
 It is extremely nutrient-rich compared to other omega-3 oils on the market.
-Containing a full range of fatty acids, vitamins and natural antioxidants, this high quality fish oil provides the perfect nourishment for restoration and normal functioning to every cell in the body.
+Containing a full range of fatty acids, this high quality fish oil provides the perfect nourishment for restoration and normal functioning to every cell in the body.

 Besides the heart health issues mentioned above, here are two other reasons to consider taking Omega Cure at night: